National Association of Boards of Pharmacy

-The 'National Association of Boards of Pharmacy.
-The NABP membership is composed of 54 active members and 12 associate members.
+National Association of Boards of Pharmacy (NABP) is a 501(c)(3) nonprofit organization that assists member boards of pharmacy for the purpose of protecting public health.
+It has 54 active members and 12 associate members.
 Active member boards include all 50 United States, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
 Associate member boards are The Bahamas, and 10 Canadian provinces.
 Australia was formerly an associate member but was removed in 2020.

 NABP supports its member boards of pharmacy by offering: